TxmMinh/Spring-Boot-E-commerce-Shopme/README.md

 At the bottom of the page, there is pagination and sorting functionality for the rows based on fields.

-You can add a new user with a template screen as follows.
+You can edit a user with a template screen as follows.

 <p align="center">
   <img width="700" src="https://github.com/TxmMinh/OneToMany-Spring-JPA/assets/93864928/1f60f6db-9622-4f38-99c0-ecc15219c310" alt="cli output"/>